-I’m going to work.”
-“I’m going to church.
+I’m going to work.
+I’m going to church.

 Church is not a place and neither is work.
-We can easily see the error in this thinking about “church” by simply looking at scripture.
+We can easily see the error in this thinking about the church by simply looking at scripture.
 The church is human beings communing with Christ and overflowing with His presence into the world.
 We are the church.
 This realization helps us see more easily the Kingdom of God everywhere.
-It helps us disabuse ourselves of the notion that “church” is somewhere we go or something paid pastors do.
+It helps us disabuse ourselves of the notion that church is somewhere we go or something only paid pastors do.

 But work is a different animal, isn’t it?